mansooraliamiri/milestone-3/README.md

 [Repo URL](https://github.com/mansooraliamiri/milestone-3.git)

-## Note: This project is a copy of the original project of the 4-member team, which I voted on alone from milestone 3.
-I rewrote some parts, added some parts.
-For a better understanding, I have taken examples of the following project codes for better understanding.
-This announcement is for the purpose of complying with the laws of intellectual property protection.
+## Note: This project is a spinoff from the original 4-person team project, lesson ift6758, which I am working on alone from Milestone 3.
+I rewrote some parts and added some parts to it.
+For better understanding, I have given below project code examples for better understanding.
+This announcement is to comply with the laws of protection of intellectual property.

 Sources usagé: